jxom/cevoaustralia.github.io/_posts/2017-09-26-productise_me.md

 ---

 ### Where we were
-A large client of ours has recently started their cloud migration journey.
+A large client of ours had recently started their cloud migration journey.
 I was brought in as an iteration manager to help one of the recently renamed *Cloud Foundation* squads manage their work.
+Tom Partington from Cevo also joined the squad to add some engineering firepower.

 The team had previously been known as the *Technology Automation* team.
 Strangely enough their goal was trying to automate things for other teams as much as possible.

 ### The challenge
-Unfortunately there were some problems with automation the team tried to provide in the past.
-Firstly, there was often changing priorities.
-Secondly, when things did get built, other teams didn't tend to use them.
+Unfortunately there were some problems with what automation the team had tried to provide in the past: changing priorities often left work unfinished and then, when things did get built, other teams didn't tend to use them.

 In addition to this, it seemed like the team was doing a lot of manual work for other teams.
-Things like getting firewall changes done or setting up direct connect for AWS accounts.
-The team didn't actually do the task, but knew who could so often took it upon themselves to help coordinate these activities.
+Things like getting firewall changes done or setting up Direct Connect for AWS accounts.
+The team didn't actually do the task, but knew who could, so often took it upon themselves to help coordinate these activities.

 It seemed like there were two different types of work the team was trying to do.